maximegris/angular-electron/README.md

 ## Browser mode

-Maybe you want to execute the application in the browser ?
+Maybe you want to execute the application in the browser (NO HOT RELOAD!) ?
 You can do it with `npm run start:web`.
 Note that you can't use Electron or NodeJS native libraries in this case.
 Please check `providers/electron.service.ts` to watch how conditional import of electron/Native libraries is done.

 ## Execute E2E tests